danderson100/sheetsCrawler/README.md

 from the people in the list.
 So you may want to manually add one or two users before running it.
 The code should take about 10-15 minutes to add everyone (~165 invites), so you may need to ensure your monitor doesn't sleep.

-WARNING: The program may crash if you have a pending invitation to connect with someone on the WGU LinkedIn list.

 SETUP INSTRUCTIONS:
 ------------------------------------------------------------------------------------------------------------------------
 Step 1: Make a copy of the WGU LinkedIn Network Google Sheet: https://docs.google.com/spreadsheets/d/12HtPG9IdXnagrXGu9OGpSAOEcdc6GvG9vXjOT0aTbxU/edit?usp=sharing